 By Kerry Gallagher

 Your teens will probably be around the house and have more downtime this summer than they do during the school year.
-That means they will also have more opportunities to go online to watch videos, play games, and use social media.
-While they deserve a break to unwind and relax a bit after the hectic pace of school, we want to keep them safe and encourage them to be aware of the risks and benefits of using technology.
+That means ample opportunities to go online to watch videos, play games, and use social media.
+While they deserve a break to unwind and relax a bit after a challenging school year, we want to keep them safe and encourage them to be aware of the risks and benefits of using technology.

 1. Share some of you and they will share some of them

 Did someone post something funny/offensive/cute/sad in your Facebook/Instagram/Twitter feed?
 Show it to your child.
 Explain your reactions and thoughts.
 Ask what kinds of feelings that post elicits for them.
 What might future employers think if they Google that person and find the posts?
 Has someone’s post ever changed your opinion of them?
 If the conversation evolves, you can ask your teens if they have ever posted something they regret.
 How did they handle it?
 Remind them that no one expects them to be perfect, but it is important for their posts to be positive and accurate so they are creating a digital reputation they can be proud of in the future.

 Still perplexed by Snapchat or the games on their console?
 Instead of saying, “I don’t get ____.
 Explain it to me so I get it,” try starting by saying, “I want to know why you love ____.
 It must be great if you like it.”
 A more positive approach will lead to a more positive conversation about how they are connecting and sharing with other people using social media or games.
 Once they explain and show you, ask them who they talk to and if they have ever looked at their privacy settings.
 ConnectSafely parent guides can help you prepare and advise them.
 Remember, your teen considers online communication a key aspect of socialization.
 If you dismiss the online part of their lives as unimportant, they might feel as if you don’t want to truly understand them.

 3. Make it a pact or even a game